 While Tesla’s operating costs have risen drastically over the years, the company’s revenue growth is much faster.

-As such, Tesla’s operating costs to revenue ratio has been on a decline and reached only 15% in fiscal 2021, a new low for the company.
+As such, Tesla’s operating costs to revenue ratio has been on a decline and reached only 12% and 13.5%, respectively, on a quarterly and TTM basis as of fiscal 3Q 2021, a record low for the company.

 References and Credits

-1. All financial figures in this article were obtained and referenced from Tesla’s financial statements available in Tesla Stock Information.
+1. All financial figures in this article were obtained and referenced from Tesla’s financial statements available in Tesla SEC Filings.